swissChili/bluejay/doc/index.rst

    *

 Bluejay is an operating system inspired by UNIX and early Lisp machines.
-Currently it only targets x86, and there are no plans to port to other platforms.
+Currently it only targets x86.
+There are no plans to port to other platforms.

 This documentation is incomplete, but should provide a general introduction to compiling and developing Bluejay.